 The old Icelandic calendar was very sensibly divided into six winter months and six summer months.

-According to this calendar, March is part of the winter.
-That means tours such as ice caving and northern lights hunting are still running.
+According to this calendar, March is part of winter.
+Fittingly, many of the top things to do in Iceland, such as ice caving and northern lights hunting, are still running.
 However, the longer days and slightly increasing temperatures mean that you're not limited to winter activities.

 Here are some of the best things to do in Iceland in March.

-Visiting the Ice Caves in March in Iceland
+Visiting the Ice Caves in Iceland in March

-The electric blue ice caves in the Vatnajokull glacier are among Iceland’s most incredible attractions.
-By just looking at a few pictures and videos, you'll understand why they draw travelers from around the world.
-Most of them are only open for a few months of the year, and thankfully March is one of them.
+The electric blue ice caves in Vatnajokull Glacier are among Iceland’s most incredible attractions.
+With just a glance at a few photos or videos, it’s easy to see why they attract visitors from around the world.
+Most are only open for a few months of the year, and thankfully, March is one of them.

 You'll need sturdy hiking boots and warm, waterproof clothing.
 Navigating the glaciers without a trained guide is extremely dangerous, so it’s necessary to join a tour.

-Spotting the Northern Lights in March in Iceland
+Spotting the Northern Lights in Iceland in March

 Seeing the northern lights is at the top of the list for many people traveling to Iceland.
 Thankfully, it's still possible to see them in March.

-Whenever the sky is dark and clear, and there's the right amount of solar activity, you have a great chance of spotting the aurora borealis dancing in the sky.
+Whenever the sky is dark and clear, and there's enough solar activity, you have a great chance of spotting the aurora borealis dancing in the sky.
+With the current solar maximum period enhancing auroral activity, your chances are even better than usual.

-The best way to find the lights is by taking northern lights tours, as you don't have to worry about driving in challenging conditions and are brought straight to the best spots.
+The best way to find the lights is by taking northern lights tours, as you don't have to worry about driving in challenging conditions.
+You'll be brought straight to the best spots by experienced guides who know when and where to find the northern lights in Iceland.
 There are plenty of options if you're coming from Reykjavik.

 You could join this magical northern lights minibus tour or hop onto this super jeep northern lights tour with a photographer guide for a more personal experience.

-Staying in Reykjavik is not recommended if you want to see the northern lights because of light pollution.
-If you don’t want to go far from the city, you can take a ferry to Videy island to try and see them.
+While staying in Reykjavik is not recommended if you want to see the northern lights because of light pollution, there are a few recommended aurora spots in the capital where you’re more likely to spot them.
+If you don’t want to go far from the city, you can take a ferry to Videy Island to try and see them.

 Another option is to rent a car and search for the aurora yourself using Iceland's northern lights forecast as your guide.
 You should, of course, only be hunting in the dark hours, so the evening is the best time.

-Keep in mind that renting a car in Iceland in March is a little risky because the roads can still have snow and ice.
-However, it can be a great way to explore the country as long as you are comfortable driving in Iceland.
+Keep in mind that driving in Iceland requires caution in March because the roads can still have snow and ice.
+However, it can be a great way to explore the country as long as you are comfortable with winter road conditions.

 Photo from Scenic 3 Hour Whale Watching Boat Tour in Faxafloi Bay with Transfer from Reykjavik